Anaesthetists is the brand name used to refer to both the Association of

 A central register of formal comments and

-complaints will be maintained by the Executive Director detailing the nature of
+complaints will be maintained by the Chief Executive Officer detailing the nature of

 the correspondence and the outcome.
 The register will be reviewed on a periodic

 basis by the Association Board.
 Documents relating to any complaint will be